avipars/hebrew_iframe/README.md

 Split screen view of Morfix and Reverso Context using iFrames.
 There is a unified search bar that will update both sites at the same time.

+This allows you to compare results and varying transaltion quality between the two platforms.